 Lemon balm belongs to the mint family and has a slight minty undertone.
-The minty component will usually work in recipes that call for lemon verbena or it will be undetectable.
+The minty component will usually work in recipes that call for lemon verbena, or it will be undetectable.
 Lemon balm can be used in place of lemon verbena in both sweet and savory dishes.

 In a pinch: Lemon basil

 Lemon basil is one of many different basil varieties.
 It is a hybrid of basil and African basil.
 Other names for it include hoary basil.
-It is exactly what its name suggests—a lemon-scented basil, which means that you get the scents of lemon and of basil in one herb.
+It is exactly what its name suggests — lemon-scented basil, which means that you get the scents of lemon and basil in one herb.
 Lemon basil is used mostly in North African and Southeast Asian cooking and is known for its pungent aroma.

 Like the other lemon verbena substitutes on this list, lemon basil is versatile and has a range of applications that include both sweet and savory dishes.
-The traditional uses of it are mostly savory, but it has been added to both desserts and to beverages.
+The traditional uses of it are mostly savory, but it has been added to both desserts and beverages.
 When using lemon basil in place of lemon verbena, note that it suffers from one of the drawbacks of most basil varieties in that it does not stand up well to long cooking times.
-When adding it to a dish, it is best to add it the end of cooking.
+When adding it to a dish, it is best to add it at the end of cooking.